WEYMOUTH, England (AP) — The best sailor in Olympic history has never done it the easy way.

 After trailing the entire regatta, Ainslie was spot-on with his tactics and got a little help from the front of the fleet to win the Finn class gold medal on a pleasant Sunday.
 It’s his fourth straight gold and fifth straight games medal overall, eclipsing Denmark’s Paul Elvstrom, who won four straight gold medals from 1948-60.

-As he crossed the finish line, Ainslie pumped both fists, then stood up and pumped them again.
+Ainslie, the son of a sailor, pumped both fists, then stood up in his dinghy and pumped them again.